-A scientific article is open access when it is available for free, without barriers derived from intellectual property and permanently on the Internet.
+A scientific article is openly available when it is available free of charge, without barriers to intellectual property and permanently on the Internet.

-Open Access or Open Access facilitates free access to scientific or academic production, without economic barriers or restrictions derived from intellectual property rights.
-It encompasses scientific articles, research data, learning objects and academic work in general.
+Open Access facilitates free access to scientific or academic production, without economic barriers or restrictions arising from intellectual property rights.
+It encompasses scientific articles, research data, learning objects, and academic work in general.

 La Budapest Open Access Initiative (2002) understands for open access articles with free availability in the network, allowing any user to read, download, copy, distribute, print, search or use for any legal purpose, without any means of economic, legal or technical barrier.